 DEXA Piximus: http://piximus.com/

 Dual Energy X-ray Absorptiometry (DEXA) scanning is utilized to measure bone mineral density and tissue composition (fat mass & lean mass) in anesthetized mice.
 DEXA offers a relatively non-invasive method to measure body composition in small rodents, and it allows us to measure the body composition changes over time.
 The PIXImus DEXA scanner is ideal for longitudinal studies requiring repeated measurements on the same mouse.
 DEXA scans can be performed before and after compound administration to determine whether body composition has changed.
 Effects of genetic alterations, high fat feeding, surgical ovariectomy, etc. on body composition also can be measured.
-We now have two devices: one is housed within barrier (in PSB rodent Barrier facility) and the other one is house outside barrier (in the Animal Tower In-And-Out Barrier facility).
+We now have two devices: one is housed within barrier (in PSB rodent Barrier facility) and the other one is housed outside barrier (in the Animal Tower In-And-Out Barrier facility or MSB).
+Both machines can be reserved online using their respective Google Calendars (PSB & MSB).

 Seahorse Bioscience XFe24 Extracellular Flux Analyzer: